allaboutapps/Toolbox/README.md

 ### Style helper

-Get rid of using old way to define styles to the UILabel or UIButtons
+Get rid of using the old way to define styles to the UILabel or UIButtons

-Old way is inconsistent and in case you need to change font size you need to go all trough and change it manually
+The old way is inconsistent and in case you need to change the font size you need to go all through and change it manually
 ```
 let label = UILabel().with {
     $0.translatesAutoresizingMaskIntoConstraints = false